thennothinghappened/TrulySharedPrefs/README.md

 settings menu.

 ## TODO
-Intending to add a module that makes it easier to work with Compose, i.e. bringing into the `remember` system.
+ - Intending to add a module that makes it easier to work with Compose, i.e. bringing into the `remember` system.
+ - Arbitrary type support with `kotlinx.serialization`, optionally.
+ - Potentially moving away from `SharedPreferences` & `Preferences` in favour of using `kotlinx.serialization` entirely?